Access to the territory and push backs

 Croatian Law Centre Visit Website

-Illegal border practices, push-backs and ill-treatment
+Illegal border practices, pushbacks and ill-treatment

-According to the Ministry of Interior, there were 69,726 irregular border crossings in 2023, thus marking an increase of 37,7% compared to 2022 when 50,624 irregular border crossing cases were recorded.
-The main countries of origin of persons apprehended while irregularly crossing the border were Afghanistan (22,100), Türkiye (13,480), Morocco (6,248), Pakistan (5,286), Iraq (4,095) and Syria (3,922).
-Out of this number, 54,026 persons were found in the depths of the territory, 13,727 were apprehended near the border, 1,134 at the border crossing point and 839 were accepted by the police of another state.[1]
+According to the Ministry of Interior, there were 29,294 irregular border crossings in 2024, thus marking a decrease of 58% compared to 2023, when 69,726 irregular border crossing cases were recorded.
+The main countries of origin of persons apprehended while irregularly crossing the border were Syria (8,947), Türkiye (8,559), Afghanistan (2,717), Iraq (901) and China (891).
+Out of this number, 28,128 persons crossed the border irregularly, 879 avoided border control, 216 misused travel documents and 71 were accepted by the police of another State.[1]

-In June 2023, the Memorandum of Understanding between Croatia and Frontex was signed and aimed at establishing a collaboration in the return’s procedures of third country nationals.
-For the implementation of return procedures, Frontex will deploy experts in Croatia for a period of 6 months who will provide technical assistance in identification, but also operational assistance in the implementation of voluntary and forced returns and promote voluntary returns.[5]
+In June 2023, the Memorandum of Understanding between Croatia and Frontex was signed and aimed at establishing a collaboration in the return’s procedures of third country nationals.[4]

 Pushback practices reported by national and European NGOs and other actors